ibm-cloud-docs/virtualization/virtual-machine-network-setup.md

 Network configuration on your new virtual machine is done in a few steps.
 You need a separate portable IP block for both the public and private network.
 It is assumed that you are using a virtualization offering that requires secondary on VLAN broadcast domain and not routed to VLAN (without network id/gateway/broadcast) subnet.
 If you do not plan to use the Private network on your virtual machine, you need only the Public subnet.
 Portable IP blocks can be ordered directly through the portal at [Sales->Add IP Addresses ![External link icon](../../icons/launch-glyph.svg "External link icon")](https://manage.softlayer.com/Sales/orderAdditionalServices/subnet){: new_window} or from the [Public Network IP Manager ![External link icon](../../icons/launch-glyph.svg "External link icon")](https://manage.softlayer.com/PublicNetwork/ipManager){: new_window}.

 After you obtain your IP blocks, you can configure networking on the virtual machine.
 If the virtual machine is not installed, you can configure your public network block through the Operating System installation process.
-This process is the quickest method to configure your public network. <!--If you have installed the guest Operating System, this guide does also provide instructions for configuring your public network.--> All network configuration steps assume that the first network interface (eth0 or Local Area Connection) is the private network and the second network interface (eth1 or Local Area Connection 2) is the public network.
+This process is the quickest method to configure your public network.
+All network configuration steps assume that the first network interface is the private network and the second network interface is the public network.

 Configuring your network is different for each OS.
 You can find detailed information on configuring your network for the following Operating Systems. **Note:** Operating Systems that are grouped have the same network configuration.